rotki/docs/usage-guides/data-management/tags.md

 ---
-description: Creating and editing tags with custom labels, descriptions, and colors for organizing accounts and balances.
+description: Create and edit tags in rotki with custom labels, descriptions, and colors to organize and filter your blockchain accounts and manual balances.
 ---

 # Tag Management